LyricLy/Overseer/README.md

-# Goku
+# Overseer
-A Discord server bot by Lyricly and GriffinG1 .
-Designed heavily around the Nintendo Homebrew Idiot Log Discord.
+A Discord server bot by LyricLy, GriffinG1 and CubeBag.
+Designed heavily around the Shack Mafia Discord server..

-Although it is open source, this bot is not really designed to be used in other setups at the moment; the source is mainly just available for those interested in how it works on the Nintendo Homebrew Idiot Log server.

 ## Requirements
 * Python 3.5 or above